drzwave/etm_zwave/README.md

     - If you get LTRACE invalid frame errors on the trace, the signal quality across the ribbon cable is probably not good.
     - Try lowering the clock speed, adjusting the timing in JTrace and that all ground pins are connected.

+## Adapter

+- See the Adapter folder for a J-Trace to Minisimplicity adapter.

 ## Software

 - Simplicity Studio (for building the code)